Numeric Network Addresses

 - [#modeui64]: “Modified EUI-64”

 The “Modified EUI” format described by RFC 4291: “IPv6 Addressing Architecture” section 2.5.1: “Interface Identifiers” (especially after the start of page 8) simply reverses the meaning of the seventh bit (the universal/locally administered bit) of the address.
 By making this one change from the interpretation specified by IEEE's standard for an OUI, locally administered OUI's will have a zero.
-The end reuslt allows the addresses to be better condensed by IPv6's double-colon.
+The end result allows many privately-assigned addresses to be better condensed by IPv6's double-colon.

 A (recommended) method for creating these types of addresses is also available later in that same RFC.
 See: RFC 4291: “IPv6 Addressing Architecture”, Page 20, the start of Appendix A: “Creating Modified EUI-64 Format Interface Identifiers”